 - Royal Wolverhampton NHS Trust

 The following vaccination services which are primary care based will offer the vaccine to patients within their Primary Care Networks (PCN) group from one nominated site.
+Every GP practice across the Black Country and West Birmingham is linked to a PCN and is offering the vaccine to patients.
+In addition to this, each PCN is signed up to vaccinate patients in local care homes.

 - Northway Medical Centre (Sedgley, Coseley,Gornal PCN) Dudley